 Did you lose a loved one due to someone else’s actions in New Port Richey, Florida?
 If so, you may be entitled to compensation for your loss of financial support, funeral expenses, and more.
 However, wrongful death cases can be complex.
 That’s why you need an experienced legal advocate on your side.

-The New Port Richey wrongful death lawyers at Winters & Yonker, P.A. are here to assist you during this difficult time.
+The New Port Richey wrongful death lawyers at Winters & Yonker Personal Injury Lawyers are here to assist you during this difficult time.
 We have over 119 years of combined experience helping families get financial justice after devastating accidents.
 We’ve acquired millions of dollars for our clients since opening our doors in 2001, and we’re prepared to fight for you.

 Call (727) 910-5060 or contact our law firm online to schedule a free consultation with a member of our legal team.
 We’re here to offer compassionate, honest legal advice and get you the compensation you deserve if a loved one was killed due to the actions of another person in New Port Richey, FL.

-How Winters & Yonker, P.A.
-Can Help With Your Wrongful Death Claim in New Port Richey, FL
+How Winters & Yonker Personal Injury Lawyers Can Help With Your Wrongful Death Claim in New Port Richey, FL

 Wrongful death cases can be emotional and challenging.
 The decedent isn’t here to tell their version of events, and the opposing party and their insurance company will be unwilling to offer a fair settlement.

 During such an emotionally-charged time, it’s crucial to have a trusted legal representative in your corner advising you of your rights.
 Our New Port Richey wrongful death attorneys are here to help.

 If you hire Winters & Yonker Personal Injury Lawyers for assistance with your wrongful death claim, we’ll: